-Every pregnancy is different — and there's no way to predict what your next pregnancy will be like.
+Every pregnancy is different — and there's no way to predict what someone's next pregnancy will be like.

-However, during a second pregnancy you might notice a few differences from your first pregnancy, including:
+However, during a second pregnancy there might be a few differences from the first pregnancy, including:

 - Different breast changes.
-Your breasts might not be as tender or increase in size as much during your second pregnancy.
+During a second pregnancy, breast tenderness might not be as much of a problem.
+Also, breasts might not increase in size as much.

 - Showing earlier.
-Many women feel that they show earlier during their second pregnancy.
-This could be because their prior pregnancy stretched their abdominal muscles.
+Many people feel that they show earlier during their second pregnancy.
+This could be because the first pregnancy stretched their abdominal muscles.

 - Feeling the baby move earlier.
-You might feel the baby move earlier during your second pregnancy simply because you know what to look for.
+Some people feel the baby move earlier during a second pregnancy simply because they know what to look for.

 - Changes in Braxton Hicks contractions.
-You might experience more false labor contractions or notice them earlier during your second pregnancy.
+During a second pregnancy, some people might notice false labor contractions earlier.

 - Shorter labor.
-Labor is likely to be shorter in a second pregnancy.
+Labor might be shorter in a second pregnancy.

-Also, keep in mind that if you had any complications during your first pregnancy, such as premature birth, hypertension or gestational diabetes, you might be at increased risk in your second pregnancy or later pregnancies.
-Be sure to talk to your health care provider about signs and symptoms to be aware of and any steps you can take to reduce your risk.
+Also, people who have had complications during their first pregnancy might be at increased risk of the same problem in a second pregnancy or later pregnancies.
+These complications include premature birth, high blood pressure, preeclampsia, gestational diabetes, fetal growth restriction and postpartum depression.
+Talk to your health care provider about signs and symptoms to watch for and any steps you can take to reduce your risk.

 See more Expert Answers